Category filter

 Create sites for distributed apps and files server in Hexnode

-This guide explains how to create sites for distributed servers and set up the Distributed Apps and Files Server (DAFS) in Hexnode.
+This guide explains how to create sites and set up the Distributed Apps and Files Server (DAFS) in Hexnode.
 A DAFS acts as a local distribution server that stores and delivers enterprise apps, and updates to devices within a site.
 This setup helps reduce internet bandwidth usage and speeds up content delivery by allowing devices to retrieve data over the local network instead of downloading it individually from Hexnode’s central server.

 Once a site is created, it can be associated with a DAFS.
 When linked, all devices assigned to that site will use the associated DAFS to receive enterprise apps and their updates.
 This setup is especially useful for large deployments across multiple office locations where reliable and efficient content delivery is a priority.